labscommunity/arweave-wallet-kit/README.md

 API hook.
 Returns the active strategy's API as an interactable object.
 Can be used to sign/encrypt, etc.

+**Some API functions might not be supported depending on the [strategy](#terminology-of-arweave-wallet-kit) the user chose.
+For example, Othent does not support the `signature()` function.** Make sure to verify beforehand.

 #### Usage

 ```ts